greg-rychlewski/image-compare/README.md

   - One worker reading the csv lines and putting them into a buffer
   - Several workers reading from that buffer, processing the images and putting the output into another buffer
   - One worker reading from the output buffer and writing the results to the output csv
+- Right now I exit the program if there is an issue processing any of the csv rows.
+I did this because the requirements are for the output to have the same number of rows as the input.
+From experience, I know requirements change all the time.
+The user may end up wanting the option of processing only the good rows and discarding or dealing with the problematic rows later.
+It would be really simple to add a command-line flag called `-skip-bad` to handle this.
+I would probably add an additional column called `original_row_number` to make it easy for the user to cross-reference the original csv.
+- The app is only capable of processing comma delimited files.
+In the future there may be a need to extend it to other delimiters.
+There may also be a need to accept Excel files since it's a really popular way for offices to share data.